-In this class, each student is required to write a short paper involving econometric analysis using nonparametric tools.
-For detailed guideline for the term, please the requirements at the end of this file (page 6).
+In this class, each student is required to write a short paper involving econometric analysis using econometric tools learned from this class such as nonparametric or semiparametric techniques.
+For detailed guideline for the term paper, please the requirements at the end of this file (page 6).